Introduction to CAPA

 Skill Reusability

 Reference skills from GitHub, GitLab, or local repositories in your capabilities file.
-Run capa install to fetch them—no duplication, just declarative configuration.
+Run capa install to fetch them.
+No duplication, just declarative configuration.

 Command Tools Made Simple